InamataIO/Flasher/doc/development.md

 The standalone executeable can be found in `dist/inamata_flasher`

+To build and upload the Snap package to the release candidate run

+    snapcraft
+    snapcraft upload --release=candidate inamata-flasher_x.x.x_amd64.snap

 ## Dependency Updates

 When updating `littlefs-python` ensure that the generated LittleFS image matches or is lower than that supported by the firmware.
 The [Arduino-ESP32 GitHub repo][6] has the version currently used by the firmware.
 On [littlefs-python's pypi page][7] the compatible versions are listed.

+## Internationalization

+To translate strings, the Qt Linguist software is required.
+It can be installed as part of the Qt installer bundle or with the PySide6 Python package and then launched with the pyside6-linguist command.

+The translations are saved in `ts` and `qm` files in the `translations` folder.
+The `ts` files act as the source files which the `qm` are the compiled versions loaded by the application itself.
+The strings are collected from the `uis/*.ui` and `src/*.py` files and stored in the `mainwindow_*.ts` and `main_*.ts` files respectively.
+Once collected, they can be translated with the QtLinguist application.
+Save the translated strings and then compile them to be used by the application itself.
+The workflow for German is given by the following commands.
+For the other languages, replace them with their language codes.

+    pyside6-lupdate src/*.py -ts translations/main_de_DE.ts
+    pyside6-lupdate uis/mainwindow.ui -ts uis/mainwindow_de_DE.ts

+    pyside6-linguist
+        Open the main_de_DE.ts and mainwindow_de_DE.ts files

+    pyside6-lrelease translations/main_de_DE.ts -qm translations/main_de_DE.qm
+    pyside6-lrelease translations/mainwindow_de_DE.ts -qm translations/mainwindow_de_DE.qm

 ## Debugging Crashes